run --all

 and dependency

 blocks)!
-If you wish to use exclude dependencies from being destroyed, add the --terragrunt-ignore-external-dependencies
+If you wish to use exclude dependencies from being destroyed, add the --queue-exclude-external

 once for each directory you wish to exclude.